 Would you look at that?
 Our first TV review here at The Outerhaven!
-That said, we’re a gaming and enthusiast website so we’ll be approaching this review from the gamer perspective.
-Impressions from those who eat, breath and enjoy gaming and consume media like it’s going out of style.
+That said, we’re a gaming and enthusiast website, so we’ll be approaching this review from the gamer’s perspective.
+Impressions from those who eat, breathe, and enjoy gaming and consume media like it’s going out of style.
 All the testing for this TV was done in my living room.
 Since it was a large format, I wanted to use it just as many people would end up using theirs.
-The living room also is perhaps the best place to check out the viewing angle, glare issues, and utlimately content usage.
-This way I was able to get input from my family members who also used the TV when I wasn’t around.
+The living room also is perhaps the best place to check out the viewing angle, glare issues, and ultimately content usage.
+This way, I was able to get input from my family members, who also used the TV when I wasn’t around.

 Samsung Q6F 55-inch TV Specs & Pricing

-As my living room is flanked by several huge windows, I knew I was in for glaring issues.
-Strikingly, I impressed with the screens ability to diffuse that light and was able to view the TV without having to cover those windows.
+As several huge windows flank my living room, I knew I was in for glaring issues.
+Strikingly, I was impressed with the screen’s ability to diffuse that light and view the TV without covering those windows.
 This is due to the semi-gloss coating that Samsung applied to the screen.
 This model apparently is using a newer coating than previous TVs had used before.
-From speaking to Samsung, this new coating does a much better job on glare and it shows.
+From speaking to Samsung, this new coating does a much better job on glare, and it shows.
 However, if you use a bright light in front of the screen, there’s not really much that can be done to diffuse this, especially if you’re using a flash.

 The viewing angle was decent.
 Sitting on either the left or right to the screen, there appeared to be no issues.
-I was able to view the screen with no degrade in quality.
+I was able to view the screen with no degradation in quality.
 However, going out of the primary line of sight will result in a darker screen.
-This doesn’t make the screen unviewable, just not as bright as if you were watching head on.
+This doesn’t make the screen unviewable, just not as bright as if you were watching head-on.

 There there’s Ambient Mode, which basically turns the TV into a chameleon.
 Using this function will have the TV mimic the wall that the TV is placed on.
-You just take a picture of the area using an app, which is sent to the TV.
-Then when the TV isn’t in use or when you press the ambient mode button on the remote, the TV enables this mode.
+You take a picture of the area using an app, which is sent to the TV.
+When the TV isn’t in use or press the ambient mode button on the remote, the TV enables this mode.
 Here it will blend into the wall, like a work of art or a poster.
-It’s a nice feature that I didn’t really use much as I love the sight of electronics.
+It’s a nice feature that I didn’t really use much as I love electronics’ sight.
 There’s also always someone in our living.
 But for those who like a nice and simple interior, this is perfect.
 However, the ambient mode can do much more than just blending in.
 You can also set it up to get news, show the weather and time, or even play some music.
 Samsung also has several “screensavers” that can be downloaded for this.
 It’s a really nice feature, as it can turn the TV into a work of art or remove it from being a distraction.

 Setup, Build Quality & Foot Print

-Once the Q6FN was out of the box, it was easy to get it up and running.
-Included are two stands that fit into the based.
-You just slide them into the slots, and they just snap into place.
+Once the Q6FN was out of the box, it was easy to get it up and run.
+Included are two stands that fit into the base.
+You slide them into the slots, and they snap into place.
 No screws to worry about.
-After that, you just place the TV where you want it.
-There’s about a good 2-1/2 inch clearance under the TV that you can place an Xbox One, PlayStation 4, Blu-Ray player or whatever you desire.
+After that, you place the TV where you want it.
+There’s about a good 2-1/2 inch clearance under the TV that you can place an Xbox One, PlayStation 4, Blu-Ray player, or whatever you desire.
 The TV sports has a nice slick appearance decked in black.
-While a metallic silver trim runs along the outside of the bezel.
+At the same time, a metallic silver trim runs along the outside of the bezel.

 Getting the TV configured for viewing was just as simple as getting it unboxed.
-Just plug in the power, connect your HDMI inputs and that’s it.
 There’s a straightforward start-up sequence that runs you through configuring everything.
 It even detects your connected HDMI devices, so I didn’t even need to label my Xbox or Fire TV.
 You’re even able to use your smartphones to control the unit via Samsungs’ SmartThings app.
 With it, you can control everything as you would with the included remote.
 It’s also helpful when you have little gremlins who happen to lose everything, including the TV remote.
 It happens a lot more than I’d like.

 All in all, I was impressed with the quality and felt that it was solid for the asking price.